SmartLayer/whisper.cpp/examples/voice-typing/README.md

 - First run loads the model (1-3 seconds depending on model size)
 - Subsequent runs would be instant if the tool kept running (not implemented yet - exits after each transcription)
-- Text injection via libei is significantly faster than ydotool character-by-character mode
+- Text injection via uinput is very fast (direct kernel interface)
 - VAD checking adds ~500ms overhead but prevents false activations

 ## Limitations